Academic Policies and Procedures:Physician Assistant Program

 Information Services Network Acceptable Use Policy

 All members of the Bryant University community who use the University computing, information, and communication resources must act responsibly.
 Every user is responsible for the integrity of these resources under their control.
 All users of University-owned or University-leased Information Services systems must respect the rights of other users, respect the integrity of the physical facilities and controls, and comply with all licenses and contractual agreements.
-More information on Information Services Network Acceptable Use Policy can be found at http://infosec.bryant.edu/acceptable_use.html.
+More information-on-Information Services Network Acceptable Use Policy can be found at http://infosec.bryant.edu/acceptable_use.html.

 The University’s electronic mail services are University facilities and are intended for use for teaching, learning, research, and administration in support of Bryant University’s mission.
 Bryant University e-mail services may not be used for personal business or personal gain except as permitted by other University policies.